Josh-white/working-Kotlin-user-allocation/README.md

 Your PM expects you to implement the user stories in this order and only work one story at a time.
 Your tech lead points you to the initial version that she created in GitHub.
 The user stories
 ##Product team list
 As a program manager, I want to be able to create teams and see them in a list of teams.
 It does not need to be easy to create teams because it doesn’t happen often and the team list does not need to be pretty.
-Teams are just the name of the team.
+CreateTeam are just the name of the team.

 ###Acceptance Criteria
 When I create a team
 Then I see the team name in the team list
-##New People
+##New CreatePerson
 As a program manager, I want to be able to add people to my organization and see them in a team named “Unallocated”.
 The other teams are not changed.

 ###Acceptance Criteria0